-Currently the Principal of Miranda House, University College for Women, University of Delhi, Delhi the author of the four volum Yogavārttika and A Critical Study is also the Editor of Religious Cc containing the proceedings of a s of Advanced Study, Shimla.
+Currently the Principal of Miranda House, University College for Women, University of Delhi, Delhi, Dr. T.S.
+Rukmani is the author of the four volun Yogavārttika and A Critical Study is also the Editor of Religious Containing the proceedings of a soft Advanced Study, Shimla.